Courses and Requirements

 Design, Development, and Delivery of Instruction.

 Study of theoretical and practical approaches to the design, development, delivery, and assessment of learner-centered instruction.
 Topics include planning and organizing instructional messages, adapting to learner styles, using Socratic discourse, integrating instructional technologies, and identifying classroom teacher prerogatives.
 Experiential sessions and videotaping.
-(Oral Presentations.)
 Prerequisite, One full unit Education Studies course or permission of instructor.
-Three hours of lecture and two hours of laboratory Maximum enrollment, 18.
+Maximum enrollment, 18.

 350F Seminar in Ethnography of Learning Environments.

 Systematic observation of a specific learning environment.
 Examination of classroom discourse and the development and analysis of curriculum.
 Assessment of the effect social context and relationships have on the enactment of teaching and learning.
-(Oral Presentations.)
 Prerequisite, 200 and consent of instructor.
 Maximum enrollment, 12.
-Mason.
+Department.

 370S Education Practicum.